karwowski1/static-web-app-deployment/31-aws-cloudwatch-pt1/README.md

 * **Manual Log Injection**: Used the terminal to add a test "ERROR" entry to the logs.
 * **Metric Verification**: Simulated traffic to verify the successful collection of custom HTTP request data in CloudWatch Metrics.
 * **Alarm Confirmation**: Verified that the CloudWatch Alarm transitioned to the `ALARM` state and triggered the SNS email notification.

----
-*Note: This documentation is based on the DevOps/Cloud monitoring task requirements.*